LoginRadius/engineering-portal/content/Why-is-MFA-important/index.md

 ### Location-based Authentication:

 When the consumer tries to log in to a device, the device location is derived from its IP address or GPS.
-If the device’s location is listed as allowable in the system, access to the system is granted.
+If the device's location is listed as allowable in the system, access to the system is granted.
 LoginRadius supports triggering actions based on the stored city, browser, or device.
 Please see the [LoginRadius Risk Based Authentication](https://www.loginradius.com/docs/api/v2/admin-console/platform-security/risk-based-auth/) document for more information.

 **Pros:** This provides the best user experience as it does not require additional devices or steps to complete MFA.